jkeohan/rctr-9-8-20/w08d15/intro-to-redux.md

 - Install redux packages (`react-redux & redux`)
 - Create a `reducer`
-- Add Redux to our App
+- Add Redux to our App by importing `createStore` from `redux`
-- Create a `store`
+- Create a `store` and pass it a reducer
-- Wrap the app in the redux `Provider`
+- Provide the state using a `Provider`
-- Dispatch `Actions`
+- Dispatch `Actions` from the child components
-- Subscribe a component to updates with `connect`
+- Subscribe a component to the global store using `connect`

 Once that is all done our app will look like this:
 [CodeSandbox - Redux Counter - Solution](https://codesandbox.io/s/counter-redux-counter-solution-2zo38?file=/src/components/Counter.js)